 Day Care Facilities

 The Nomikos Conference facility is wheelchair accessible from the road entrance.
 Please contact hotels directly to assess how accessible they are.
+As a rule, Firá can be somewhat difficult to navigate by wheelchair.
 Please also send email to the conference organizers at email@example.com.

 AREADNE | Email | Search | Archive